Lake Tekapo Regional Park: European settlement

 Europeans settled the Mackenzie Basin in the mid-1850s, establishing part of Tekapo Station at the site of the current regional park.
-In 1884, ethnologist Frederick Chapman reported the site had moa bones, but was otherwise ugly, uninviting and sandy.
 The station was divided between Mt Hay Station and Sawdwon Stations in 1948.

 In 1951, the completion of Lake Tekapo Dam submerged a homestead on the site.
 In 1957, fencing and tree planting of the area began to control soil erosion and drifting sands; the plantings were mostly Corsican, Lodgepole and Ponderosa pine with some European larch.
 In 1963, the area was vested as a Soil Conservation Reserve.

 Regional park

-Environment Canterbury took stewardship of the site in 1989.
+Environment Canterbury took over stewardship of the site in 1989.

 The Lake Tekapo Recreational Park Society was established in August 2008.
 It provides support the council in developing the park and coordinate volunteer activities, with funding from local businesses and organisations.

 In 2011, the society proposed the development of an area in the park for a caravan park.

 In 2019, the society called for a reduction to the main access road to the park due to a "rapid rise" in the number of people using the park.

+Naming

+"Tekapo" is a misspelling of Takapō, the name of the lake in the Māori language.
+Takapō means "to leave in haste at night".
+In 2021, the Mackenzie District Council announced that it will start using the dual names of Tekapo and Takapō when referring to Lake Tekapo.
+Environment Canterbury refers to the park as Takapō Regional Park.